 A visit to Prague would not be right without sampling Pivo or ‘liquid bread’ as the locals like to call beer.
 Take in the views from Hradčany and head to a beer tavern to sample some of Prague’s fine local lager.
 For an upmarket experience try The Strahov Monastic Brewery, it has a brewery on-site and a beer menu which changes with the seasons.
 If you are feeling adventurous, check out Pivovarský dům

-A microbrewery which serves a vast range of beers including unusual flavours, including coffee, sour-cherry, nettle, banana, or speciality, ‘Šamp’, a beer-champagne.
+A microbrewery which serves a vast range of beers including unusual flavors.
+Those flavors including coffee, sour-cherry, nettle, banana, or specialty, ‘Šamp’, a beer-champagne.
 It might be wise to grab something to eat from their traditional Czech menu too.
 If that’s not enough, there are also several Beer Spas which where you can literally bathe in beer.
-In the old town there are Beer spa Bernard and Pivní Lázně as well as beer baths other spa treatments are also available.
+In the old town there are Beer spa Bernard and Pivní Lázně as well as beer baths.
+Other spa treatments are also available.
 So why not add this to your things to do in Prague list?

 Where to stay

-The Park Inn Hotel Prague is situated close to the Castle district and conference centre and a short tram ride away from the city centre.
+The Park Inn Hotel Prague is situated close to the Castle district and conference center and a short tram ride away from the city center.
 Dating back to 1907 the art deco building is surrounded by ancient courtyards and cobbled streets.
-With over 200 modern rooms and free wireless internet throughout, the Park Inn Hotel Prague is the perfect place to set off from for a whirlwind tour of Prague.
+With over 200 modern rooms and free wireless internet throughout, the Park Inn Hotel Prague, safehotels premium certified, is the perfect place to set off from for a whirlwind tour of Prague.
 And don’t forget the buzzing RBG Bar & Grill which we think serves the best steaks in Prague.